Grapes, melons, and cherries? Aomori Prefecture: A surprising fruit kingdom

 summary

-Aomori is often associated with apples, the prefecture actually produces a wide variety of fascinating fruits that go beyond that.
-The warm climate of the southern part of the prefecture, the cool temperatures of Tsugaru, the abundant water and soil, and above all, the passion of fruit-loving producers - all of these factors have elevated Aomori to the status of "fruit kingdom."
+Aomoriis strongly associated with apples, it actually cultivates a diverse range of other appealing fruits that cannot be described by that alone.
+The warm climate of the southern region, the cool temperatures of Tsugaru, the abundant water and soil, and above all, the passion of the fruit-loving producers—all of these factors are what have elevated Aomori to the status of a "fruit kingdom."

 The next time you visit Aomori, be sure to check out the fruits other than apples.
 You're sure to discover new flavors